 4. Incorporate a Search Feature

-Having a lot of content is great, but if your visitors can’t find what they’re looking for, does it even exist.
+Having a lot of content is great, but if your visitors can’t find what they’re looking for, does it even exist?
 Incorporate filters or sorting options to make your users’ lives much easier and their interactions with your site that much better.

 A site that can adjust and adapt to all users will make them feel like you customized the site just for them.
-Sites like Pinterest, in which you’re immediately presented with pins related to your searches, are already incorporating this feature.
+Sites like Pinterest, where you’re immediately presented with pins related to your searches, are already incorporating this feature.
 Pinterest even goes a step further and recommends pins to be categorized in boards that you already have.
 Adding this feature allows users to connect and establish stronger ties to your brand.

 6. Incorporate an Age Responsive Design